Tegwen Malik: Squash career

-Off the squash court, Tegwen studied physics at Bristol University (where she was awarded the prestigious Bristol Red for her sporting achievements) and went on to work in the field of medical physics as a researcher before doing her PhD in biomimicry.
-She has published several articles [9, 10] in peer reviewed journals in this field and was invited to give a guest talk on this research at MIT.
-Tegwen subsequently went on to work for Lifescaped, a company specialising in the field of biomimicry before taking up a permanent position, lecturing at Swansea University in the areas on operations, strategy, analytics and international standards.
-During this time, Tegwen has co-authored a book on International Standards 11 and brings this content into her teaching around ISO and BSI standards.
+Off the squash court, Malik studied physics at Bristol University (where she was awarded the prestigious Bristol Red for her sporting achievements) and went on to work in the field of medical physics as a researcher before doing her PhD in biomimicry.
+She has published several articles in peer reviewed journals in this field and was invited to give a guest talk on this research at MIT.
+Tegwen subsequently went on to work for Lifescaped, a company specialising in the field of biomimicry and is now an associate professor at Swansea University lecturing in the areas on operations, strategy, analytics and international standards.
+During this time she co-authored a book on International Standards bringing this content into her teaching around ISO and BSI standards.

+Tegwen is unrelated to the Malik family of squash players Perry, Curtis, Torrie, Heston and Bailey.